golanlevin/60-212/2025/assignments/assignment_1.md

 * **1.4.4.** (*30 minutes*) **Do** [Array of (Animating) Objects: Ripples](https://openprocessing.org/class/100952/#/c/100958)
 * **1.4.5.** (*60 minutes*) **Do** [Expressive Control of a Line: Profile Generator](https://openprocessing.org/class/100952/#/c/100959)

+For each exercise, remember to do the following:

+* **Add metadata** to your project, by giving it a title, description, and thumbnail image.
+To do this, click *SAVE* or ⓘ, then click *EDIT*, and add information to the various fields.
+Click on the thumbnail square in order to capture a thumbnail image in the browser.
-For each of these exercises, submit it to the appropriate slot in the OpenProcessing classroom.
-(In case it's helpful, a tutorial on how to use OpenProcessing is available [here](https://www.youtube.com/watch?v=Oj3DGSCMAOQ).)
+* **Submit** your project to the appropriate collection in the OpenProcessing classroom.

 No additional documentation (writeup, screenshot, etc.) is required for these exercises.

 ---